Chizobaeze/Terraform_Vpc_assignment/README.md

 ## Background Story
-As a aspiring Data engineer,my menthor gave a task to use terraform to create an infrastructure for  vpc(virtual private cloud) on aws. the assignment wasn’t just about infrastructure — it was about understanding how modern data systems are built from the ground up.
+As a aspiring Data engineer,my mentor gave a task to use terraform to create an infrastructure for vpc(virtual private cloud) on aws. the assignment wasn’t just about infrastructure — it was about understanding how modern data systems are built from the ground up.
 My goal was to create a secure, scalable environment that mimicked a real-world cloud setup.
 Using Terraform, I defined infrastructure as code, with cidr block, a public subnet, private subnet, routes, internet gateway and a dedicated security group. the setup ensured that public services had internet access, while private components remained protected.

 ## Architecture Overview